creevey/creevey/README.md

 - `--ui` — Start web server
 - `--update` — Approve all images from `report` directory
 - `--port` — Specify port for web server.
 Default `3000`
+- `--reportDir` — Path where reports will be stored
+- `--screenDir` — Path where reference images are located

 ## `withCreevey` decorator parameters